keymanapp/keyman/ios/help/basic/keyboard-usage.md

 ![](../ios_images/key-submenu.png)

 * **Flick:** hold and slide in various directions on a key to reach alternate outputs.
 The key will animate to show you the expected output.
-A common flick is to slide down to reach numerals on the top row of the keyboard.
+For example, a keyboard could support sliding down on keys in the top row to output numerals.

 * **Multitap:** some keys produce alternate outputs with rapid, repeated taps.
 For example, tapping rapidly twice on <kbd>shift</kbd> will activate <kbd>caps lock</kbd> on many keyboards.